juergenweb/FieldtypeOpeningHours/README.md

 - duplicate times on one day will be removed - only one entry remains of each kind per day (doesnt make sense to have same times on one day)
 - multiple empty times (empty inputs) will be removed.
 This can result from clicking the add button multiple times to create new inputs and do not enter any values.
 - incomplete times (only start or end time) will be removed - every opening time must have a start and end time, otherwise they are invalid.
-- inputs which are not a string and/or not in a valid time format will be deleted.
+- inputs which are not a string and/or not in a valid timeformat will be deleted.
 - re-ordering of multiple times on each day by sorting the start times (fe first time is 14:00 - 18:00 and second time is 07:00 - 12:00, then the second one will be the first one after ascending re-ordering).
 - checking if start time is equal end time (if yes then an error message will be shown, because this doesnt make sense)
 - checking if start time is before end time (if not then a warning message will be shown.
 Could only be valid if end time is on the next day - fe: 20:00 - 03:00).